kubeshop/botkube-docs/blog/ms-teams-dev.md

 ### Development and testing

+Thanks to the Microsoft Teams proof of concept application, we were able to quickly start the development process.
+The fact that we built the multi-cluster Slack integration before also helped tremendously.
+We were able to reuse some of the concepts like gRPC communication between Botkube Agent and Botkube Cloud, and the message broker infrastructure.

-After a busy month full of development and testing, we were able to deliver the first version of the new Microsoft Teams integration.
+After busy weeks full of development and testing, we were able to deliver the first version of the new Microsoft Teams integration.
 While it's not yet perfect, it's a huge step forward.
 We are working on adding more features and improving the existing ones, continuously refining the integration based on user feedback, including the one from the company that came to us with the initial request.

 ## New Microsoft Teams integration: Key Features